Post card

 I also want some nice commemorative stamps for my mail, so I look for a post office to get some.
 Even when I arrive at a post office in a big town, there are a row of reception counters, and it's usually not clear which one sells commemorative stamps.
 There should be a notice posted, but I'm not sure which counter is the one I'm looking for.
 It doesn't say commemorative stamps.
 Just ask the staff.

-If you show them an incomplete postcard and ask for a stamp to Japan, they will understand even if you don't speak the same language, but they will only give you regular stamps.
+If I show them an incomplete postcard and ask for a stamp to Japan, they will understand even if I don't speak the same language, but they will only give me regular stamps.
 I had made the effort to find a large post office in order to get beautiful stamps.
 Even though they didn't understand, I didn't give up and tried my best to string together the words I could think of, asking for a variety of beautiful commemorative stamps.

 But, is quite difficult in my language skills, I have often not get found to be struggling in the country who do not speak English.